Nam Woo-hyun

-Nam Woo-hyun (Korean: 남우현; born February 8, 1991), known mononymously as Woohyun, is a South Korean singer, songwriter and actor known for his work as a member of South Korean boy group Infinite.
+Nam Woo-hyun (Korean: 남우현; born February 8, 1991), known mononymously as Woohyun, is a South Korean singer, songwriter, and actor.
+He is a vocalist of South Korean boy group Infinite.

 Nam began his solo career in 2016 with released EP Write.., which charted at number two on Gaon Album Chart and number nine on the Billboard World Albums chart.
 Since then, he continued to release more solo music, Second Write..
 (2018), A New Journey (2019), and With (2021).

 Life and career

 Early life and career beginnings

 Nam Woo-hyun was born and raised in Seoul, South Korea.
 He graduated from Dong-ah Institute of Media and Arts, majoring in Applied Music.
 He has an older brother, Nam Boo-hyun, who is the owner of BBQ restaurant Meok & Sam.

 Nam initially aspired to be a soccer player.
 However, he could not pursue this dream and eventually realized his dream of becoming a singer when he was in high school, and auditioned at Woollim Entertainment along with two other agencies, one of which was YG Entertainment, to pursue a career as a solo singer.
 He passed the audition and was accepted into Woollim with a cover of Stevie Wonder's "Lately" and began training as an idol trainee.
 He admitted being a little disappointed but worked hard to practice dancing instead.

 Nam began his career as a model for a shopping mall alongside Beast's Junhyung and T-ara's Jiyeon.
 He also competed in the 6th Hello Star Contest performing Lee Hyori's "U Go Girl".
 In one of his first broadcast appearances, he played the lead role in KooPD's music video for Guigamalo in 2007.
 Later in 2009, he appeared on Mnet's Girl Punch and sang Lee Seung-gi's "Words That Are Hard to Say".

 Nam officially debuted as a member of Infinite on June 9, 2010.

 In September 2011, Nam joined Immortal Songs 2 as a fixed member.
 His first performance on the show aired on October 1.
 On November 1, it was announced that he would be leaving the show due to Infinite's upcoming Japanese promotions, and his final episode was aired November 5.
 He later made two more additional appearances on the show, once by himself in January 2012 and again with group mate Sungkyu in December 2012.